Promotional & Publicity Films

 Info:

 8mm B&w footage with a studio version of Not To Touch The Earth for a soundtrack.
-In March 1968, The Doors management hire famed New York artist Bobby Neuwirth to 'babysit' Jim Morrison and complete a short documentary film titled 'Not To Touch The Earth' as a companion to their recently recorded epic 'The Celebration of the Lizard'.
-The film includes footage of the The Doors performances taken on March 16th in Rochester, and March 17th in Boston.
-Also included is behind-the-scenes footage of the band in flight and backstage.
+In March 1968, The Doors management hire famed New York artist Bobby Neuwirth to 'babysit' Jim Morrison and complete a short documentary film titled Not To Touch The Earth as a companion to their recently recorded epic The Celebration Of The Lizard.
+The film includes footage of the The Doors shot on March 15th in Hamilton, March 16th in Rochester, and March 17th in Boston.
+Also included is behind-the-scenes footage of the band in flight and other miscellaneous venue/location footage.
 Linda Ronstadt can be spotted briefly.
-Outtake footage is known to exist.
-Although intended to be a promotional film, it was never used for that purpose.
+Although intended to be a promotional film, it is never used for that purpose and does not go into production.
+Outtake footage is known to exist, however the whereabouts of the complete master filmwork is currently unknown.

 Film Locations: